-A diagnosis of canine pancreatitis is frightening for any dog owner, especially when a veterinarian explains that it may be a life-threatening condition requiring immediate treatment and perhaps even the hospitalization of your dog for several days.
-But what is this illness?
-What are the symptoms, treatment, and subsequent dietary restrictions for your pet?
+A diagnosis of canine pancreatitis is frightening for any dog owner.
+This is life-threatening condition requires immediate treatment and perhaps even the hospitalization of your dog for several days.
+But, what is this illness exactly?

-- abdominal sensitivy.
-Your dog may whimper or cry when held or picked up, especially if you hold him around the upper abdomen.
+- Abdominal sensitivity: Your dog may whimper or cry when held or picked up, especially if you hold him around the upper abdomen.

 When your dog returns home, you will need to ease him back onto regular food.
 For several days, you will likely be told to administer small amounts of bland, low-fat prescription dog food, increasing the amount over 3 to 7 days.
 Do not deviate from your vet's recommendations concerning your pet's diet!
 The goal is to allow the pancreas to heal and slowly return to normal digestive function, not to overload it and risk a recurrence.